hypersoft/pointer-stack/README.md

 * Calling "free" on a pointer stack does not free private data, or any element data.

-* The pointer stack API, does not provide a way to get the actual stack pointer.
+* The pointer stack API, does not recommend manipulating the actual stack pointer.
   This is in the full interest of data integrity.
 You should use the operationally sane "export" if you need to manually modify data, or pass it along to something else.
+Using pointer\_stack_pointer, is a pretty good way to "Put your eye out kid".
+  Recommendation: adjust for richochet, shoot straight, and laugh triumphantly in the face of fear.

 ><hr>